dehesselle/dayzsrvip/doc/MANUAL.md

 You can choose to install the plugin manually (download the `.zip`) or automatically (download the `.ts3_plugin`).

 ### automatic installation
 Download and double-click `dayzsrvip.ts3_plugin`.
-TeamSpeak's plugin installer will open and do anything for you.
+TeamSpeak's plugin installer will open and do everything for you.

 ![alt-text](png/ts3_plugin_installer.png)

 ### manual installation
 Download `dayzsrvip_n.n_x64.zip` (`n.n` for the version number) and extract it.
-You need to put the `dayzsrvip.dll` into TeamSpeak's plugin directory.
+You need to put the `dayzsrvip.dll` into TeamSpeak's `plugins` directory.

 ![alt-text](png/explorer_ts3_folder.png)